def-sa/def-sa.github.io/README.md

 # def-sa.github.io

-webthing
+webthing v2

 ## featuring:
 - "it should work, probably"
-- splash text thing (refresh on home page)
+- splash text thing (now featuring over 1k splashes!)
 - gallery of images
-- dark theme option
+- a few links
-- many, many links
+- it fits on mobile, probably ?
-- it fits on mobile, probably
+- has a blog